Yokogawa/AzureHttpFunctionSwagger/readme.md

 # Purpose

 This package provides the Swagger UI and JSON endpoints for Azure Function apps with Http triggered functions.
+The goal was to reuse as many of the Swagger attributes as possible to allow an easier transition from traditional API projects to Azure Function HTTP APIs.
+There was also a secondary goal to provide a pipeline for flexibility, in the event that there was a need to support custom attribute implementations.
+Those implementations can be provided by the developers consuming this package.

 # Configuration